 We understand that choosing the right legal assistance is an often frustrating and intimidating process.
 Our goal is to help you make the process as painless as possible, no matter what the situation may be.
-Read some of our frequently asked questions (FAQs) below to find answers right away.
-Then contact Sellers, Galenbeck and Nelson today for more information.
+Read some of our frequently asked questions (FAQs) below to find answers.
+Contact Sellers, Galenbeck & Nelson for information relevant to your situation.

 What types of situations may trigger a professional investigation?

 An investigation may arise through:

 - Admissions or statements on renewal applications

 - Settlement of malpractice cases

 - Administrative proceedings such as peer reviews

 Peer review is a process of evaluation of a person’s professional work by other professionals in the same field.
 There are numerous federal and state provisions that can affect peer review proceedings and many hospitals, professional groups and other entities and businesses have peer review guidelines about how peer review processes are handled.
 Many peer review proceedings require reports to licensing or other agencies upon the conclusion and should be taken seriously.
 Legal assistance should be obtained at the earliest possible date when it appears that anything that a licensee may have been involved in might be subject to questioning or review.

 What is a Notice of Hearing and Statement of Charges?

 This document means that a formal decision has already been made that there is probable cause to discipline your license.
 Your license is already at risk and it is imperative that you contact an attorney immediately so that you can determine how to best proceed.